MikeDigitize/inheritance/README.md

 });

 ```
-Ok, cool but things to note from this strategy are that the additional functionality requires me to change the name of the base class, I'm limited to a single extension at a time, I have to use the base class within each extension's constructor, it needs the `new` keyword to create instances and it doesn't use any inheritance tools that came with ES5 or ES6.
+Things to note from this strategy are that the added functionality requires me to change the name of the base class, I'm limited to a single extension at a time, I have to use the base class within each extension's constructor which is cute but hacky, it needs the `new` keyword to create instances and it doesn't use any inheritance tools that came with ES5 or ES6.

-Ok I'll try that again without changing the base class.
+Ok I'll try again but this time without changing the base class.

 ```javascript